Mcube728/phishing-email-detection/README.md

 # Phishing Email Detection

-Capstone project for 7th sem
+This is our Capstone Project for the 7th semester of our B.Tech CSE course.
+This is basically a small API that is used to detect whether a link/s are legitimate or phishing links.